SergioCoitino/StarWars-App/README.md

 ## 📌 Project Overview

-**Star Wars Data Explorer** is a web application designed to consume and display structured data from the public **SWAPI (Star Wars API)** while integrating a **custom-built image API** that provides visual representations aligned 1:1 with SWAPI resources.
+**Star Wars App** is a web application designed to consume and display structured data from the public **SWAPI (Star Wars API)** while integrating a **custom-built image API** that provides visual representations aligned 1:1 with SWAPI resources.

 This project is **not a portfolio**, but a functional application focused on: